 Zen: A gateway to the heart

-Whether you are walking, standing, sitting, or lying down the silence will speak without words.
+Whether you are walking, standing, sitting, or lying down the earth will speak .
 You may give it expression or not.
 It is your choice. — Zenju

 Zenju Earthlyn Manuel will be limiting her appearances to one to two major events a year.
-She travels with an assistant/student so please consider this in your budget.
+She may travel with an assistant/student so please consider this in your budget.

 In addition, she is currently not inviting new students in the traditional Zen student/teacher relationship.
 If your heart moves you to contact us anyway please do.